wiredhut/wiredflow/docs/tutorial/3_mqtt.md

 ## Service implementation

 A description of the task: The MQTT broker (localhost, port 1883, topic '/demo/integers') generates messages with a random number (range from 0 to 100).
 It is required to receive these messages and save them to a file.
+During subscription process broker requires authorization via credentials `username='wiredflow'`, `password='wiredflow'`.

 The code below accomplishes this task
 ```Python